 Note that courses can be divided into semesters, trimesters or quarters, but a semester cannot be divided again into quarters.
 If you require a course that averages quarter grades to produce a final semester grades, you must use a separate course for each semester.

-Remember to make these changes in your master course so that any derivatives inherit the changes and stay aligned with the master.
+Remember to make these changes in your Base course so that any derivatives inherit the changes and stay aligned with the Base.

 If Your Domain Has School Year and Grading Periods Defined (Preferred)